-Typically, the wells will be 1,750 metres deep and be one metre in diameter at the surface and 22.5 centimetres at their deepest point.
-Drilling each well is expected to take around 30-40 days of continuous 24/7 activity, with additional time needed to move the drilling rig between well sites.
-This means that it could take around 12 months or more to complete well drilling for one power station.
-The wells will be tested to ensure that the geothermal resource meets operational requirements.
+The wells range between 1,350 and 1,750 metres deep and are one metre in diameter at the surface and 22.5 centimetres at their deepest point.
+Each well has taken around 30-40 days of continuous 24/7 activity to drill, with additional time required to move the drilling rig between well sites.

-Iceland Drilling, with decades of experience in the field of geothermal drilling, including the Ngatamariki geothermal power station near Taupo, will send a specialist team and be based in Northland for one year from April 2018.
+Iceland Drilling, with decades of experience in the field of geothermal drilling, including the Ngatamariki geothermal power station near Taupo, based a specialist team in Northland for the 10 months it took to complete the work.

 Construction started in September 2019 and the first shipment of power station equipment arrived on site in October 2019.
 This equipment was pre-fabricated offsite to facilitate its relatively quick assembly on site.